Coming to grips: Sticky stuff ban provokes managers, players - News Break

 Britton said there have not been talks between the union and MLB in several weeks on foreign substances.

-Nationals general manager The Phillies manager said he became suspicious because Scherzer was touching his hair more than usual on the mound.
+Nationals general manager Mike Rizzo criticized Girardi during an interview on Washington's 106.7 The Fan.
+The Phillies manager said he became suspicious because Scherzer was touching his hair more than usual on the mound.

 Scherzer said he did that because he couldn’t grip the ball and needed moisture on his fingers.
 He also said he got tired of tasting rosin.